-The February issue of the Messenger will be in your mailbox soon.
-Here is the digital version
+The May issue of the Messenger will be in your mailbox soon.
+Here is the digital version.

 By David Terraso